Website, PWA, or native app: which should you choose based on your needs?

 Notifications.
 PWA effective on many devices.
 Maximum reliability and granularity natively.

 A native iOS and Android app requires the most investment.
-Expect to spend between €60,000 and €200,000 at launch, depending on the depth of functionality and hardware access.
+Expect to pay between €60,000 and €200,000 at launch, depending on the depth of functionality and hardware access.
 Monthly infrastructure costs range from €200 to €800.
 Maintenance costs rise to 15-25% per year, with store reviews to be included in the schedule.

 Consider migration from the outset.
 The right choice is not set in stone.
 You can plan for a gradual ramp-up.
-Demonstrate interest with a website and a PWA.
+Prove interest with a website and a PWA.
 Switch to native when engagement and retention signals justify it.

 5. When should you choose a website, a PWA, or a native app?

-It all depends on your business and your goal.
+It all depends on your business and your goal

 - Retail and e-commerce.
 Launch a fast website to capture demand and fuel your advertising.
 Add a PWA for lightweight installation, promotional notifications, and persistent shopping cart.
 Switch to native if you're aiming for advanced loyalty, subscriptions, augmented reality try-ons, and one-click payment.